This is a personal story that I just felt like posting.

 It’s different for everybody I think, but for me, it’s a mind-body rhythm.
 I loosen up and bounce on my feet forward.
 It just comes to me naturally now.
 My feet are like leather shoes from working as a janitor for a while, but it prevents my heels from bruising or feeling sore.
 I don’t know what to recommend really, but comfortable shoes and thick socks help a lot, and eventually, your feet will toughen up.

 Many people find water, especially the ocean, to be healing.
 I totally agree with this.
-I’m not even talking miracles, just general well-being really.
+I’m not even talking about miracles, just general well-being really.
 What might take tremendous effort to walk at home could feel absolutely peaceful on the ocean.

 Thanks for reading Mr. Dave Pizza.
 You’ve read a pizza post about a trip I took.
 I hope you enjoyed it.
 Have a look around and stop by again.